benory/1520s-project-website/documentation/index.markdown

 <h2 id="musical-documentation">Musical Documentation</h2>

 <div id="paragraph">The 1520s Project is a digital scholarly edition of Renaissance music.
 It provides high quality data with consistent editorial standards between scores.
-Scores are transcribed from reliable sources and avoid unhelpful features of some modern editions (e.g., impratical barring).
+Scores are transcribed from reliable sources and avoid unhelpful features of some modern editions (e.g., impractical barring).
 The project is above all a powerful finding aid and analytical tool.
 It is not intended to replace published critical editions.</div><br>

  <div id="paragraph">Shared editorial standards with the <a href="https://josquin.stanford.edu/" target="_blank">Josquin Research Project</a> enable rigorous comparisons and analysis of the musical data.</div>